huggingface/datasets/datasets/told-br/README.md

 ### Discussion of Biases

-An effort was made to reduce annotation bias by selection annotators with a diverse demographic background.
-In terms of data collection, since it was done by keywords and user mentions, this can be seen as bias introduced to the data.
+An effort was made to reduce annotation bias by selecting annotators with a diverse demographic background.
+In terms of data collection, since it was done using keywords and user mentions, this can be seen as bias introduced to the data.

 ### Other Known Limitations

 Because of the massive data skew for the multilabel classes, it is extremely hard to train a robust model for this version of the dataset.
-We advise using it for analysis or experimentation only.
+We advise using it for analysis and experimentation only.
 The binary version of the dataset is robust enough to train a classifier with up to 76% F1-score.

 ## Additional Information

 ### Dataset Curators